61040-ddag/neighborhoods/README.md

 **Throws**

-- `400` If name, city or state is not given
+- `400` if name, city or state is not given
-- `403` If the user is not logged in
+- `403` if the user is not logged in
-- `404` If name, city, state of a neighborhood is not a recognized neighborhood
+- `404` if name, city, state of a neighborhood is not a recognized neighborhood

 #### `POST /api/strolls`